 - Consult with the intern during the internship.

 - Actively seek feedback from the participating organization concerning the program's merits and limitations with an emphasis on future program improvement.

 Role of the Faculty Supervisor

-The faculty supervisor is responsible for liaison activity between the Computer Science Department, the intern and the organization.
+The Department Chair or designee will be responsible for liaison activity between the Computer Science Department, the intern and the organization.